noir-lang/noir/docs/docs/noir/standard_library/meta/expr.md

 If this expression is a member access `foo.bar`, return the struct/tuple expression and the field.
 The field will be represented as a quoted value.

+### as_method_call

+#include_code as_method_call noir_stdlib/src/meta/expr.nr rust

+If this expression is a method call `foo.bar::<generic1, ..., genericM>(arg1, ..., argN)`, return
+the receiver, method name, a slice of each generic argument, and a slice of each argument.

 ### as_repeated_element_array

 #include_code as_repeated_element_array noir_stdlib/src/meta/expr.nr rust